colinmichaellynch/MultivariateEquivalency/README.md

 # MultivariateEquivalency

-**Multivariate Equivalency and Power Analysis Using Cramér’s V and Truncated Geometric Distributions**
+**Determining the Equivalency of 3D Manufactured Parts with Respect to Multiple Variables and Power Analyses for Optimal Experimental Design**

 ---

 ## Overview

-The `MultivariateEquivalency` package provides tools for determining **statistical equivalency between multivariate distributions**, particularly when features are binned into ordinal categories.
+The `MultivariateEquivalency` package provides tools for determining **statistical equivalency between multivariate distributions**, which is meant to determine whether or not two different processes produce equivalent parts.
 It is designed to support:

 - **Equivalency testing** using multivariate generalizations of Cramér’s V
 - **Power analysis** for determining optimal experimental design parameters (e.g., sample size, number of variables)